 The fair value of each option award is estimated as of the date of grant using the Black-Scholes option pricing model.
-The Company has not granted stock options in 2013, 2012 or 2011.
+The Company did not grant stock options in 2014, 2013 or 2012.

-The following table summarizes the stock option transactions pursuant to the Company's stock incentive plans for the three years ended December 31, 2013:
+The following table summarizes the stock option transactions pursuant to the Company's stock incentive plans for the three years ended December 31, 2014: